open-orchestra/open-orchestra-docs/en/user_guide/media.rst

 ---------------

 To create a folder, browse the folders tree where you want to create the folder and click on the "new folder" button.
-The creation form then appears and require you to fill the following fields:
+The creation form then appears and requires you to fill the following fields:

 * Name: the name of the folder
 * Websites: the folder you are creating will be available only for the sites you select in this multiselect